10 Easy Pantry Meals From Your Stockpile

 2) Easy Chicken Noodle Soup

-Cook up a few packs of ramen noodles.
-Add in canned chicken, as well as some canned vegetables (like peas, carrots, and corn) for an easy chicken noodle soup.
+You may cook up a few packs of ramen noodles.
+Add in canned chicken, as well as some canned vegetables (like peas, carrots white beans diced, canned tomatoes, frozen broccoli, and corn) for an easy chicken noodle soup.
 Sometimes we do canned tuna instead of chicken to have a bit of variety.

 3-4) Stew & Rice/Potatoes